astropy/astropy/astropy/units/intro_units.rst

 Introduction
 ============

+This is a proposed API for a physical units package.
+Most, but not all, of what is proposed here is implemented.

-`astropy.units` is a Python package to handle defining and converting between units
+``astropy.units`` is a Python package to handle defining and converting between physical units

 Getting Started
 ===============